View all opportunities

 • GBMSM, including trans men and AMAB non-binary people

-• Able to attend an in-person workshop in East London
+• Able to attend an on-line workshop

 • Particularly interested in individuals who may benefit most from STI prevention tools, including those with multiple sexual partners and/or who use hook-up apps (e.g. Grindr, Scruff, Sniffies), go cruising, or attend gay saunas, bathhouses, or other sex-on-premises venues

-• We aim to prioritise voices that are less often represented in research and underserved by sexual health services, focusing on two groups in particular:
+• We aim to prioritise voices that are less often represented in research and underserved by sexual health services, focusing in particular on GBMSM aged 18-25 years

 • Prior STI experience is not required